awslabs/service-workbench-on-aws/docs/docs/deployment/reference/egress_store_approval_process.md

 ```
 This means that the researcher requested permission for exporting the `hello.txt` file, which is stored in the `ddf05a79-646d-442c-9dd3-88454753a1f2` folder.

-The file is stored in an S3 bucket of the main account in the following format:
+The file is stored in an S3 bucket of the main account.
+The S3 bucket has the following format:

 `<aws-account-id>-<env-name>-<AwsRegionName>-<SolutionName>-egress-store`